SS-31, MOTS-c, & NAD+The Mitochondrial Peptide Stack for Energy & Youthful Restoration

 SS-31 (Elamipretide)

-- Phase 2 trials: Cardiomyopathies, Barth syndrome — improved ATP kinetics
+- Phase 2 trials in Barth syndrome and cardiomyopathies demonstrate improved ATP kinetics and functional endpoints

 MOTS-c